-Goal Targets for 2016 Progress to compliance with targets waste quantification systems that report information to WIS Only two of the four operational municipal waste management facilities in the KLLM are reporting to SAWIS.
+Go bal Targets for 2016 Progress to compliance with targets management planning.
+All waste management facilities required to report to SAWIS have waste quantification systems that report information to WIS The KLLM met 19.2% of the targets in the 2014 IWMP, a further 32.7% of targets are underway.
+Only two of the four operational municipal waste management facilities in the KLLM are reporting to SAWIS.
 6. Ensure sound budgeting and financial management for waste services All municipalities that provide waste services have conducted full-cost accounting for waste services and have implemented cost reflective tariffs The KLLM has not yet undertaken a full cost accounting exercise to determine the true cost of waste management services.
 7. Provide measures to remediate contaminated land.
 Assessment complete for 80% of sites reported to the contaminated land register Remediation plans approved for 50% of confirmed contaminated sites.
-The KLLM has obtained closure licenses for two of their four landfill facilities.
+The KLLM do not have a contaminated land register.
+The KLLM obtained a closure license for the Calitzdorp landfill site.
+The closure license for the Van Wyksdorp landfill site lapsed as the rehabilitation of the site did not commence by December 2019.
+The KLLM is planning to commence with rehabilitation of the Calitzdorp landfill site within the timeframes specified in the waste management license.
+Rehabilitation plans for the Calitzdorp landfill site must be submitted to DEA&DP for approval.
 8. Establish effective compliance with and enforcement of the Waste Act 50% increase in the number of successful enforcement actions against non-compliant activities.
 800 environmental management inspectors (EMIs) appointed in the three spheres of government to enforce the Waste Act There were 2,294 EMIs appointed nationally in 2017 (DEA, 2018) No EMIs have been appointed at the KLLM